awslabs/aws-shell/README.rst

 Supported Python Versions
 -------------------------

-The AWS Shell works on the same python versions supported by the AWS CLI:
+The aws-shell works on the same python versions supported by the AWS CLI:

 * 2.6.5 and greater
 * 2.7.x and greater